Why is Psychology Today not working for therapists?

 Use this as a strategic guide, not a platform-certified metric sheet

 The Psychology Today price is public.
 The referral-decline story is mostly therapist-reported.
-This guide separates those two kinds of evidence so you can use it to make channel decisions without confusing directional patterns for official PT reporting.
+This guide separates those two kinds of evidence so you can use it to make channel decisions without confusing directional patterns for official Psychology Today reporting.

 $29.95/mo